data1030/data1030.github.io/README.md

 Run the following to do so
 ```
   hugo # Generates the files in the docs folder
-  . # Make your changes here
+  . # Make your commit here
   .
   .
   git subtree --prefix=docs push origin master